Hoffa (film)

 Hoffa is a 1992 American biographical crime drama film directed by Danny DeVito and written by David Mamet, based on the life of Teamsters leader Jimmy Hoffa.
 Most of the story is told in flashbacks before ending with Hoffa's mysterious disappearance.
 The story makes no claim to be historically accurate, and in fact is largely fictional.
 Jack Nicholson plays Hoffa, and DeVito plays Robert Ciaro, an amalgamation of several Hoffa associates over the years.
 The film features John C. Reilly, Robert Prosky, Kevin Anderson, Armand Assante, and J. T. Walsh in supporting roles.
-The original music score is by David Newman.
+The original music score was composed by David Newman.
 The film was distributed by 20th Century Fox and released on December 25, 1992.

 The film received predominantly mixed reviews and grossed just $29 million against its $35 million budget, with critics being polarized over Nicholson's performance and criticizing the film's story.

 Plot

 On July 30, 1975, Jimmy Hoffa and his longtime friend Bobby Ciaro are impatiently waiting in the parking lot of a roadhouse diner.
 Moving in vignettes from when he was an International Brotherhood of Teamsters union organizer working the various trucking firms and laundries around Detroit, Hoffa's life over the four preceding decades gradually unfolds.

 In 1935, Hoffa boards a parked truck where he meets driver Bobby Ciaro.
-Hoffa pitches the benefits of joining the Teamsters and gives Ciaro a business card, on which he has written: "Give this man whatever he needs."
+Hoffa pitches the benefits of joining the Teamsters and gives Ciaro a business card, on which he has written: "Give this man whatever he needs".
 A few days later, Ciaro reports to work to find Hoffa attempting to persuade his fellow drivers to unionize.
 Hoffa blurts out that he already spoke to Ciaro, getting him fired.
 He later accosts Hoffa with a knife, but Hoffa's longtime bodyguard Billy Flynn forces him to drop it at gunpoint.
 Ciaro assists Hoffa and Flynn in the arson of a laundry whose owner refuses to cooperate with the Teamsters.
 Flynn accidentally sets himself on fire and dies of his injuries.
 Ciaro then becomes Hoffa's new bodyguard and assistant.

-During a Teamsters strike that quickly turns into a street brawl with non-union workers, Hoffa is taken to see Detroit's top Mafia boss, Carl D'Allesandro, with the Italian-American Ciaro acting as interpreter.
-A partnership is soon formed between the Teamsters and the Mafia, and Hoffa makes several illegal loans to the mob using union funds.
+During a Teamsters strike that quickly turns into a street brawl with non-union workers, Hoffa is snatched by men working for Detroit Mafia boss Carl D'Allesandro; the Italian-American Ciaro intercedes and a bargain is struck: D'Allesandro will put his muscle and connections behind the Teamsters in exchange for illegal "loans" from the union's treasury.
 At a Congressional hearing, Hoffa is questioned by Robert F. Kennedy over allegations that the Teamsters are controlled by organized crime.
 When Hoffa becomes president of the Teamsters in 1957, Kennedy and Hoffa engage in a loud and bitter feud, especially after John F. Kennedy is elected President in 1960 and Bobby becomes Attorney General.